Razem999/elevator-control-system/README.md

 ### Source
 For running the program using Eclipse, there are three files to run: Scheduler.java, Elevator.java and FloorManager.java
 You'll want to right click each file in the file explorer > "Run As" > "Java Application"
-Note: You need to run the files in this order: Scheduler -> Elevator -> FloorManager
+Note: You need to run the files in this order: View -> Scheduler -> Elevator -> FloorManager

 ### Unit Tests
 For running all the JUnit Tests using Eclipse, right click the "src" folder and select "Run As" > "JUnit Test"